Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Introduction

 It first proposes a greedy least-squares algorithm based on continuous-time observations and controls.
 At each iteration, the algorithm estimates the unknown parameters by a regularized least-squares estimator based on observed trajectories, then designs linear feedback controls via the Riccati differential equation for the estimated model.
-It shows that in the present setting, the unknown model parameters are uniquely identifiable if and only if the coefficient matrix of the control variable is full column rank (Remark \ref{rmk:identificable}).
-This is in contrast to the infinite-time horizon case, where additional conditions are required to ensure the identifiability of parameters (see e.g., \cite{duncan1992least,duncan1999adaptive}).
-By exploiting the identifiability of coefficients, it establishes that this continuous-time least-squares algorithm has a logarithmic regret of the magnitude $\cO((\ln M)(\ln\ln M) )$, with $M$ being the number of learning episodes (Theorem \ref{thm:regret_continuous}).
+It identifies conditions under which the unknown state transition matrix and state-action transition matrix are uniquely identifiable under the optimal policies.
+(Remark \ref{rmk:identificable} and Proposition \ref{prop:non_degenerate_statement}).
+By exploiting the identifiability of coefficients, this continuous-time least-squares algorithm is shown to have a logarithmic regret of the magnitude $\cO((\ln M)(\ln\ln M) )$, with $M$ being the number of learning episodes (Theorem \ref{thm:regret_continuous}).
 To the best of our knowledge, this is the first non-asymptotic logarithmic regret bound for continuous-time LQ-RL problems with unknown state and control coefficients.

 \item It then proposes a practically implementable least-squares algorithm based on discrete-time observations and controls.
-At each iteration, the algorithm estimates the unknown parameters by observing (continuous-time) trajectories at discrete time points, then designs a piecewise constant linear feedback control via Riccati difference equations for an associated discrete-time LQ-RL problem.
-It shows that the regret of the discrete-time least-squares algorithm is of the magnitude $\cO\big((\ln M)(\ln\ln M)+\sum_{\ell=0}^{\ln M} 2^\ell \tau_\ell^{2}\big)$, where $\tau_\ell$ is the time stepsize used in the $(\ell+1)$-th update of model parameters (Theorem \ref{thm:regret_discrete}).
-To the best of our knowledge, this is the first discrete-time algorithm with rigorous regret bound for continuous-time LQ-RL problems.
+At each iteration, the algorithm estimates the unknown parameters by observing continuous-time trajectories at discrete time points, then designs a piecewise constant linear feedback control via Riccati difference equations for an associated discrete-time LQ-RL problem.
+It shows that the regret of the discrete-time least-squares algorithm is of the magnitude $\cO\big((\ln M)(\ln\ln M)+\sum_{\ell=0}^{\ln M} 2^\ell \tau_\ell^{2}\big)$, where $\tau_\ell$ is the time stepsize used in the $(\ell+1)$-th update of model parameters (Theorem \ref{thm:regret_discrete}). { Our analysis shows that scaling the regularization parameter of the discrete-time least-squares estimator with respect to time stepsize is critical for a robust performance of the algorithm in different timescales (Remark \ref{rmk:scaling}).} To the best of our knowledge, this is the first discrete-time algorithm with rigorous regret bound for continuous-time LQ-RL problems.

 \end{itemize}